damian-pastorini/tile-map-optimizer/README.md

 # Reldens - Tile Map Optimizer

-A tool to optimize a tile map JSON, merge multiple tilesheets into a single image only with the used tiles.
+A tool to optimize a tile map JSON, merge multiple tile-sheets into a single image only with the used tiles.

 Need some specific feature?